MeryylleA/ping-pong-neural-net/README.md

 3. The trained models will be saved in the `models` directory.

+## Hyperparameter Tuning

+The training process includes hyperparameter tuning to find the optimal configuration for training the neural networks.
+The following hyperparameters are tuned:
+- Learning rates
+- Hidden layer sizes
+- Batch sizes

+The best model based on validation performance will be saved.

 ## How to Use Trained Models in the Game

 1. Ensure the trained models are saved in the `models` directory.